 To do so may well be a criminal offence under the Tribunals Courts and Enforcement Act 2007.

 Schedule 12 (6) it says “A person is guilty of an offence if, knowingly or recklessly, he purports to act as an enforcement agent without being authorised to do so by subsection (2).’

 Check the bailiff you are instructing is certificated or the whole process is illegal.

 You should also check:

-Enforcement Bailiffs Ltd has over twenty five years of experience in the execution of warrants especially in the commercial rent sector.
+Quality Bailiffs has over twenty five years of experience in the execution of warrants especially in the commercial rent sector.
 We are founder members of the CEAA and carry both Public Liability and Professional Indemnity insurance.
 Most of our Agents are uniformed and have body worn video.

 read more industry news